Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 The memory shall be copied.
 If several calls to CopyOutArgumentBuffer are made, only the last buffer shall be kept.

-The buffers for the previous calls shall be freed.
+The buffers for previous CopyOutArgumentBuffer calls shall be freed.

 CopyOutArgumentBuffer shall only be applicable to pointer types.